dimitar-nedelchev-dxc-com/CMLab/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdimitar-nedelchev-dxc-com%2FCMLab%2Fmain%2Ftemplate.json)

-> [!NOTE]
+> [!CAUTION]
-> Information the user should notice even if skimmingNever deploy the template more than oncce in the same resource group before cleaning up, to avoid resource name collision.
+> Negative potential consequences of an actionInformation the user should notice even if skimmingNever deploy the template more than once in the same resource group before cleaning up, to avoid resource name collision.

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.